lukeocodes/auth0-blog/_posts/2018-06-01-dont-wing-it-business-will-soar-with-the-right-identity-provider.markdown

 - 2018-05-25-the-best-and-worst-travel-sites-at-keeping-your-info-safe
 ---

-The online travel sector has really taken off in the last decade.
+The travel sector has really taken off in the last decade.
 The importance of trust and reputation has never been more important for high flying travel businesses.
-These reputations will sink pretty quickly with a data breach involving personal data.

-[Digital transformation](http://deloitte.wsj.com/cio/2016/06/27/apis-help-drive-digital-transformation/) is really helped by APIs.
-Their ability to abstract data structure from interface requirements provides application developers really powerful tools to develop bigger and better software.

-The travel sector is no different, with big players introducing APIs early on.
-This gave them time to hone them to the benefit of integrators and partners, learn how to write documentation and build them on resilient infrastructure.
+Travel has been at the forefront of a [digital transformation](https://www.kcom.com/connected-thinking/opinion/the-digital-transformation-of-the-travel-and-tourism-industry/) and organisations are facing challenges where their customers expect a seamless experience, both on the web and on mobile applications.
+Application programming interfaces (APIs) enable controlled interaction between different platforms, processes and functions of a business.
+It can do this in a secure way, providing integration between companies and their suppliers, or companies and clients (users on websites and mobile applications).

+> _“Digitisation represents an exciting opportunity for the aviation, travel and tourism ecosystem, with the potential to unlock $1trillion of value to the industry and wider society over the next decade (2016 – 2025)”_ —[World Economic Forum](http://reports.weforum.org/digital-transformation/wp-content/blogs.dir/94/mp/files/pages/files/wef-dti-aviation-travel-and-tourism-white-paper.pdf)

+Demand on the travel sector has reached an all time high.
+Digital transformation is necessary to keep up with the steep demand for enhanced customer experience and lower prices.
+Emerging markets and buying power is pushing the need for better integrations between products, suppliers, retailers and consumers.

+Travel organisations are increasingly building APIs to better support their digital transformation efforts; many of these can be monetized and shared with partners and competitors, further bolstering their commercial position within their [business ecosystems](http://deloitte.wsj.com/cio/2015/09/02/ecosystems-expand-the-art-of-the-possible/).

+## Different types of APIs in the travel sector

+There are many types of APIs in the travel sector including but not limited to airlines, hotels, vehicle rental, reviews and rating, packages, tours, attractions, and public transport.

+### trainline affiliate API

+### tripadvisor Self Implemented Partners

+###

+## How APIs add value to the travel sector

+## Jet powered authentication providers

+## Conclusion

+Rapid digital transformation with Auth0, etc.

-One area where the travel sector still has to improve is on the security of their users data and their security practices.
+Security: One area where the travel sector still has to improve is on the security of their users data and their security practices.
 According to a recent study by Dashlane sound that [89%](https://blog.dashlane.com/travel-password-power-rankings-2018/) of travel sites have unsafe password practices.
 The [worst offenders](https://auth0.com/blog/the-best-and-worst-travel-sites-at-keeping-your-info-safe) may not even use some of the most common safe password practices, like minimum characters and password strength evaluation.

-## Different types of APIs in the travel sector

-- **Comprehensive** - Bookings and reservations for flights, hotels, car rentals, cruises, and railways.
-- **Flights** - Routes, fares, delays, and ratings.
-- **Online travel agency (OTA)** - Hotel room reservation.
-- **Content and mapping**
-- **Car rental**
-- **Business travel** -
-- **Reviews and ratings** - professional and customer feedback
-- **Public transportation** - buses, trains
-- **Things to do** - tours, attractions, and restaurants
-- **Packaged travel** - packages, tours, and attractions

-## How APIs add value to the travel sector

-## How Auth0 API Authentication